patrickfrey/mewa/doc/typedb.md

 <a name="get_type"/>

 ### typedb:get_type
-Get a type definition if it exists in the specified scope (Does not search a valid definition in enclosing scopes).
+Get a type definition if it exists in the current scope (Does not search a valid definition in enclosing scopes).
+The scope of the lookup type has been set with the last call of the setter [typedb::scope](#scope).

 #### Parameter
 | #      | Name         | Type             | Description                                                                                                 |